-These types of plans are offered by top insurers such as Aetna, UnitedHealthCare, Humana, Cigna and many of the Blue Cross Blue Shield companies.
-Typically, Health Savings Accounts rates are substantially lower than most medical plans and provide a great alternative to traditional coverage.
-If major medical protection is your priority, and office visits and prescriptions are rarely used, this type of plan could potentially save thousands of dollars in premiums.
-We quote coverage at the lowest costs published by each carrier and we’ll help you find the lowest prices in your area.
+These types of plans are available through top insurers such as Aetna, UnitedHealthCare, Humana, Kaiser, Cigna and many of the Blue Cross Blue Shield companies.
+Typically, Health Savings Accounts rates feature substantially lower pricing than most medical plans, and provide a great alternative to traditional coverage.
+If major medical protection is your priority, and non-preventive office visits and prescriptions are rarely used, this type of plan could potentially save thousands of dollars in premiums.
+Carriers negotiate large network discounts that are passed along to you.
+Note: If you are claimed as a dependent by another person, you are not eligible.

 What Is An HSA?

 But you do NOT have to set up the account since it is optional.
 However, if you choose to open one up, check with your local bank or credit union first, since they may waive any small setup fee or monthly maintenance charge.
 Many large national banks (such as Chase) make it easy to open up an account online.
 If you agree to receive all correspondence online (instead of by mail), most or all fees are waived.
 Otherwise, the monthly maintenance fee will be about $3.
 These accounts are FDIC-insured, although many investment options are not, including mutual funds.

-What Are Some Features Of An HSA?
+What Are Some Features Of An HSA Including Maximum Contribution Limits?

 Also, preventive benefits are not subject to a deductible on the insurance portion.
 So although you would present your ID card at the time of treatment for a routine annual checkup, your provider will be reimbursed 100% and thus, no bill will be sent to you.
 OBGYN visits, baby well-check, and mandated diagnostic testing is also included with all copays and coinsurance waived.
 However, resulting complications or newly-discovered medical conditions may result in some out-of-pocket expenses.

-And other expenses will often receive a “negotiated network repricing” that can substantially reduce your out of pocket costs.
+Other expenses will often receive a “negotiated network repricing” that can substantially reduce your out of pocket costs.
 This reduction can be as much as 50% or more, especially on laboratory tests or X-rays.
 Office visits tend to receive a smaller discount of approximately 10%-25%.
-You can also get some favorable deals with banks when you use them for setting up the separate account.
-And often, membership fee reductions from health spas and exercise establishments are made available.
+If you need an MRI, for example, you often save more than $1,000.
+It’s not uncommon to see a an inpatient hospital visit receive a cost reduction of several thousand dollars.

 Can You Have An HSA Without Having An HDHP In Your Own Name?

 Yes.
 As long as you are covered under an HDHP, you can become eligible.
 Of course, you would have to meet the other requirements.
 It is very common to have an HSA while your HDHP is in your wife or husband’s name.
 And of course, your dependents can be included on the policy.
 There is no specific advantage in putting them on separate policies, since it may lead to a slightly higher premium.
 However, it is possible to have one spouse covered on an employer-provided plan, while the other spouse and dependents are covered under an HSA.